Secure Your Legacy: Five Often Overlooked Questions That MUST Be Answered By Your Estate Plan

 - Who will take care of your minor children if both parents are deceased?
 If you do not name a guardian, the court will do it for you.
 Although the judge will base a decision on what he/she believes to be in the best interests of your children, it’s a choice that you, as the parent, are better equipped to make.
 Also, be sure that you name not only long-term guardians for minor children but also short-term guardians who can step in if you (or your long-term guardians) are temporarily unavailable.
 A short-term guardian may help to prevent the possibility of minor children ending up in the custody of the state.

-Estate plan creation isn’t always a fun process, but it’s extremely important that you take the time to do it right.
+Estate planning is not a fun process, and overlooked estate planning questions can be hurtful.
+There is more information available.
+It is extremely important that you take the time to do it right.
 Your children, grandchildren, and other loved ones will be impacted by your decisions.
 Please contact us today if you’d like some help with this vital process!